-Our audit was conducted for the purpose of forming opinions on the School's financial statements, the combining and individual fund financial statements, and the budgetary comparisons.
-The 2.2.2 NMAC required schedules presented as other supplemental schedules as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the School's basic financial statements.
+The combining nonmajor fund financial statements and the 2.2.2 NMAC required schedules presented as supplementary schedules as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The other supplemental schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the other supplemental schedules (excluding the Schedule of Vendor Information) are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+In our opinion, the other supplementary information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.